Skip to main content

 +

-Florida FSBO sellers can build their own pricing analysis using free public data.
-The county property appraiser's website (every Florida county has one) shows recent sales with addresses, square footage, and sale dates.
-Zillow and Redfin publish sold comp data updated daily.
-Pull 5–10 comparable sales within half a mile, similar size, sold within 90 days, and average the price per square foot — then adjust for condition, lot size, and upgrades.
-If your home is unusual or you want a defensible number for negotiation, hire a licensed Florida appraiser ($400–$600) for a formal appraisal.
-Overpricing by 5% in a flat Florida market can add 30–60 days to your timeline, which costs money in carrying costs.
+Use free public data: the county property appraiser's website shows recent sales with addresses, square footage, and sale dates; Zillow and Redfin publish sold comp data updated daily.
+Pull 5–10 comparable sales within half a mile, similar size, sold within 90 days, then average the price per square foot and adjust for condition, lot size, and upgrades.
+For a defensible number, hire a licensed Florida appraiser ($400–$600).
+Overpricing by 5% in a flat Florida market can add 30–60 days to your timeline, which costs real money in carrying costs.

 What closing costs does a FSBO seller pay in Florida?